rahul-gharat/dronahq-docs/docs/datasource-concepts/prepared_statements.md

 ```sql
 SELECT * FROM customers WHERE {{DynamicWhereClause}}
 ```

+#### Dynamic Array length
+When the selected options can vary, and the array length is dynamic, you can generate a dynamic IN clause with indefinite bindings.
+In this case prepared statements will not be able to execute properly.
+For example:

+SELECT * from users where status in = ANY ({{selectedOptionValues}})

 For such scenarios, it is recommended to disable prepared statements and continue using the query for generating responses.